dtarlini/dtarlini/README.md

 - 👋 Hi, I’m @dtarlini
-- 👀 I’m interested in learning responsive web design and programming!
+- 👀 I’m interested in becoming a Full Stack Developer!
-- 🌱 I’m currently learning HTML.
+- 🌱 I’m currently working as an IT Analyst at the University of Florida.
 - 💞️ I’m looking to learn as much as I can.
 - 📫 How to reach me: dvtarlini1@gmail.com